+Provide enough information to enable Interested Parties to replicate the calculation of the Projected ATRRs;

+Include, with respect to any Accounting Change that affects inputs to the Formula Rate Template, or the resulting Projected ATRRs under the Formula Rate:

+a description of any changes in an accounting standard or policy;

+a description of any accounting practices for unusual or unconventional items where FERC has not provided specific accounting direction;

+any correction of errors and prior period adjustments that impact an Annual True-up Adjustment calculation or prior Annual True-up Adjustments;

+a description of any new estimation methods or policies that change prior estimates; and

+changes to income tax elections or rates;

+Identify items included in a Projected ATRR at an amount other than on a historic cost basis (e.g., fair value adjustments);

+Identify any reorganization or merger transaction during the previous year and explain the effect of the accounting for such transaction(s) on inputs to a Projected ATRR; and

+Include, for each item identified pursuant to 3.h.iv – 3.h.vi of these Formula Rate Protocols, a narrative explanation of the individual effect of such changes on Projected ATRRs under the Formula Rate.

-Provide enough information to enable Interested Parties to replicate the calculation of the Projected ATRRsIf Con Edison files any corrections to its FERC Form No. 1 that impacts an Annual True-up Adjustment, such corrections and any resulting refunds or surcharges shall be reflected in the subsequent, applicable Annual True-up Adjustment or Annual Update as a Correction, with interest.
+If Con Edison files any corrections to its FERC Form No. 1 that impacts an Annual True-up Adjustment, such corrections and any resulting refunds or surcharges shall be reflected in the subsequent, applicable Annual True-up Adjustment or Annual Update as a Correction, with interest.

 Interest on each Annual True-up Adjustment shall be determined based on the Commission's regulations at 18 C.F.R § 35.19a a(iii)(A).
 The interest payable shall be calculated using the average of the interest rates used to calculate the time value of money for the twenty-four (24) months during which the over- or under- recovery in the applicable Actual ATRR exists (middle of Rate Year for which the applicable Annual True-up Adjustment is being determined to the middle of Rate Year where such Annual True-up Adjustment is included in the respective Annual Update).
 The interest during this 24-month period will initially be estimated and then trued-up to actual and included in a subsequent, applicable Annual True-up Adjustment.

 Formula Rate Template inputs for (i) the ceiling rate of return on common equity for Schedule 19 Projects; (ii) the base return on equity for the Schedule 10 Projects; (iii) extraordinary property losses, and (iv) depreciation and amortization expense rates shall be stated values to be used in the Formula Rate approved by FERC order(s).
 Con Edison may make a limited section 205 filing to change its Schedule 19 Projects ceiling rate of return on common equity or its base rate of return on common equity for a Schedule 10 Project(s) to reflect incentive rate of return adders, if any, which may only be included upon FERC order.
 Such filings shall comply with the filing requirements that FERC has established for seeking such incentives.
-Con Edison may also make a limited section 205 filing to request recovery of extraordinary property losses or change or add new depreciation and amortization rates.
-In each case, the sole purpose of any such limited section 205 filing shall be to address whether such proposed changes are just and reasonable and shall not include other aspects of the Formula Rate.
 Changes in depreciation and amortization rates to track a state commission order shall become effective only upon FERC order permitting a change in depreciation and amortization rates, which, to the extent possible, should be made effective as of the same date the state commission order becomes effective.
 Con Edison will include notification of any of the above changes in the applicable informational filing.
 Con Edison may also request transmission rate incentives pursuant to section 219 of the FPA or any superseding sections.